ddev/ddev/docs/content/users/install/docker-installation.md

     We do not recommend the `VirtioFS` option with Docker Desktop for Mac.
 While it’s performant, it can cause mysterious problems that are not present with [Mutagen](performance.md#mutagen)—which offers comparable performance when enabled.

-=== "Windows"

-    ## Windows

-    If you’re working inside WSL2, which we recommend, you can [install Docker Engine (docker-ce) inside of it](#docker-ce-inside-windows-wsl2).
-Otherwise, you can [install Docker Desktop](#docker-desktop-for-windows), which works with both traditional Windows and WSL2.

-    ### Docker CE Inside Windows WSL2

-    Many have moved away from using Docker Desktop in favor of the Docker-provided open-source `docker-ce` package inside WSL2.

-    The instructions for [DDEV Installation in WSL2](ddev-installation.md#windows-wsl2) include Docker CE setup and a script that does almost all the work.
-Please use those.

-    ### Docker Desktop for Windows

-    Docker Desktop for Windows can be downloaded via [Chocolatey](https://chocolatey.org/install) with `choco install docker-desktop` or it can be downloaded from [docker.com](https://www.docker.com/products/docker-desktop).
-It has extensive automated testing with DDEV, and works with DDEV both on traditional Windows and in WSL2.

-    See [WSL2 DDEV Installation](ddev-installation.md#windows-wsl2) for help installing DDEV with Docker Desktop on WSL2.

 === "Linux"

     ## Linux